Izabella Miko: Career

 Miko appeared in several independent films in the late 2000s, including Park (2007) and the comedy Flakes (2007), the latter of which premiered at the South by Southwest Film Festival.
 The following year, she appeared as a seductive nightclub singer in Dark Streets (2008), an adaptation of the play of the same name by Glenn M. Stewart.
 She also appeared in the crime thriller Double Identity (2009) in a lead role and in the big-budget remake Clash of the Titans (2010) as Athena.
 She was also in a supporting role as an acrobat named Raia in the television series The Cape, followed by a supporting role as a spy in the British war thriller Age of Heroes, based on the formation of Ian Fleming's No. 30 Commando during World War II.
+In 2011, she guest starred as Lena on an episode of Law & Order: Special Victims Unit called "Russian Brides."
+She was an executive producer of the film Yellow (2012) starring Sienna Miller and Riley Keough.
+She also choreographed a scene for the film.

-In 2012, Miko appeared opposite Danny Huston and Sienna Miller in the period drama Two Jacks, directed by Bernard Rose, and in the South Korean movie Make Your Move in 2013.
+In 2012, Miko appeared opposite Danny Huston and Sienna Miller in the period drama Two Jacks, directed by Bernard Rose, and in the South Korean dance film Make Your Move in 2013.
 Miko appeared in Billy Idol's music video for "Can't Break Me Down", and also had a supporting role in Step Up: All In, both in 2014.
-Also in 2014, she had a small role in the TV show Supernatural, episode "Ask Jeeves" of season 10, where she portrays a shape shifter working for a rich heiress who has died.
+Also in 2014, she had a small role in the fantasy television series Supernatural, episode "Ask Jeeves" of season 10, where she portrays a shape shifter working for a rich heiress who has died.
 In 2015, Miko co-produced the biographical film Desert Dancer, which tells the story of Iranian choreographer Afshin Ghaffarian.
 The same year, she had guest appearances on the television series Blue Bloods and Scorpion as well as a recurring role on the action-drama series Chicago Fire.

 Personal life

 Miko supports green politics and keeps a video blog titled "Eko Miko".
 She has supported Global Green USA, an environmentalist group and organization that constitutes the American branch of Green Cross International.

 She is vegan.
+Miko is multilingual and speaks English, French and Polish.